 GlassWire is a popular network monitoring app (with no support for Linux) that helps you track data usage, unusual network activity, malicious access to the network, and more.

-I wish it supports Linux, but for now, it only works on Windows and Android.
+I wish it supported Linux, but for now, it only works on Windows and Android.

-For Linux, we do not have a full-fledged GUI-based application like GlassWire that helps us monitor the network in Linux.
+For Linux, I didn't think we had a full-fledged GUI-based application like GlassWire that helps us monitor the network in Linux, until I stumbled upon "Portmaster".

-However, I recently stumbled upon “Portmaster”, an open-source network monitor available for Linux and other platforms.
-Interestingly, it offers some of the same abilities as seen with Glasswire, with some extras.
+It is an open-source network monitor available for Linux and other platforms.
+Interestingly, it offers some of the same abilities as seen with GlassWire, with some extras.
+I have been using it since 2022 (during its alpha development), and it is the one tool I install on every system I use as a daily driver.

 Portmaster by Safing is an open-source GUI program available for Windows and Linux.